SuvanshShukla/ovgu-magdeburg/MISC/powershell-notes.md

 notepad $PROFILE
 ```

-## Set up PsFZF
+## Set up PSFZF

-PsFzf is a wrapper around fzf for better compatability when using fzf with powershell.
+PSFzf is a wrapper around fzf for better compatability when using fzf with powershell.

 You can view the [Powershell Gallery](https://www.powershellgallery.com/packages/PSFzf/2.2.9) for downloading it.